Right to sexuality: Yogyakarta principles

-The Yogyakarta Principles is an instrument of soft law and is therefore not binding.
-But it does provide an important standard for States in their obligation to protect the rights of individuals of diverse sexual orientation.
+The Yogyakarta Principles are an instrument of soft law and are, therefore, not binding.
+However, they do provide an important standard for States in their obligation to protect the rights of individuals of diverse sexual orientations.

-The United Nations
+United Nations

-On June 17, 2011 the United Nations Human Rights Council in a Resolution on Human Rights, Sexual Orientation and Gender Identity, adopted by a vote of 23 in favour, 19 against, and 3 abstentions, requested the commission of a study to document discriminatory laws and acts of violence against people based on their sexual orientation and gender identity.
+On 17 June 2011 the United Nations Human Rights Council in a Resolution on Human Rights, Sexual Orientation and Gender Identity, adopted by a vote of 23 in favor, 19 against, and 3 abstentions, requested the commission of a study to document discriminatory laws and acts of violence against people based on their sexual orientation and gender identity.

 The 2011 Resolution was intended to shed light on how international human rights could be used to prevent acts of violence and discrimination against people of diverse sexual orientation.

 On 15 December 2011 the first Report on human rights of LGBT people was released by the Office of the United Nations High Commissioner for Human Rights.

 The Report made the following recommendations.
-In order to prevent such acts of violence occurring, United Nations Member States are recommended to:
+To prevent such acts of violence occurring, United Nations Member States are recommended to: